erwindon/SaltGUI/README.md

 SaltGUI can compare the list of keys against a reference list.
 The reference list is maintained as a text file, one minion per line.
 First column is the minion name.
-Second column is 'false' when the minion is known to be absent due to machine shutdown.
+Second column is `false` when the minion is known to be absent due to machine shutdown.
-It should be 'true' otherwise.
+It should be `true` otherwise.
 When the second column is missing, this validation is not performed.
-Lines starting with '#' are comment lines.
+Lines starting with `#` are comment lines.
 The filename is `saltgui/static/minions.txt`.
 Differences with this file are highlighted on the Keys page.
 Minions that are unexpectedly down are highlighted on the Minions page.